ambermiddendorf/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-We will use the t.test function on the subsets of Coils by Manufacturing Lot to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.
+I used the t.test function on the subsets of Coils by Manufacturing Lot to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.

 #### Overall Coil PSI T-Test, mu=1500:

 ![CoilPSI](https://user-images.githubusercontent.com/95837693/162553836-68d3a983-0a4c-47db-9044-73aeedc533f6.PNG)

-Overall, the PSI of the 150 samples in the Coil file has a mean of 1498.78 with a p-value of .06, so we reject the null hypothesis.
+Overall, the PSI of the 150 samples in the Coil data has a mean of 1498.78 with a p-value of .06, so we reject the null hypothesis.
 We conclude that the overall PSI is not statistically different than 1500.

 #### Lot 1 Coil PSI T-Test, mu=1500: